MR-BOUBAKOUR/-BOUBAKOUR-MohamedRedha-p9-MicroServices-spring/README.md

 ### ❌ Out of scope

-- **Spring Cloud Config Server**: No centralized configuration management. *(used in a different project, with RabbitMQ as the refresh trigger and a GitHub repository for versioning and storing configurations)*
+- **Spring Cloud Config Server**: no centralized configuration management. *(used in a different project, with RabbitMQ as the refresh trigger and a GitHub repository for versioning and storing configurations)*
-- **Secrets Manager**: Secrets are managed via environment variables.
+- **Secrets Manager**: secrets are managed via environment variables.
+- **Front-end testing** : deprioritized to focus efforts on back-end reliability and service integration.